Wellesley, Massachusetts: Education

-The school system also contains a middle school and seven elementary schools (Bates, Upham, Schofield, Fiske, Hardy, Hunnewell, and Sprague).
+The school system also contains a middle school and six elementary schools (Bates, Schofield, Fiske, Hardy, Hunnewell, and Sprague).
 Wellesley includes a primary and secondary school which are Wellesley Middle School (also known as Wellesley Junior High) and Wellesley High School, respectively; and are the home of the Raiders.

 The town contains a private elementary school, Tenacre Country Day School, one private Catholic elementary school (St. John the Evangelist) and a preparatory school for girls, Dana Hall School.
 Also, the Wellesley A Better Chance outfit started in the early 1970s brings promising young women from underserved areas into town to attend Wellesley High School and live nearby.

 Wellesley also contains the main campus of three colleges: Wellesley College, a women's liberal arts college, Massachusetts Bay Community College, a two-year public college, and Babson, a business college.

-In 2024, Upham was officially closed following the rebuilds of Hunnewell and Hardy.

 Media

 Events of significance to members of the Wellesley community are recorded in two local news publications: The Wellesley Townsman has been published since 1906, and The Swellesley Report since 2005.
 Both are available online and digitized copies of the paper-based Townsman are available from the Wellesley Free Library.